 Hi, I’m Tate Williams and this is my website.
 I’m a writer and editor mostly covering the environment and science, along with occasional articles on music, books, and culture.
 I’m currently the science and environment editor for Inside Philanthropy.

 My work has been featured in several print and online publications, covering topics like philanthropy, NASA missions, punk history, grassroots activism, climate change, and genre fiction.
 I also write and edit materials for progressive nonprofits and foundations.

-Tate writes about a variety of subjects, which is annoying.
-But he has particular interests in environmental issues, climate change, sustainability, and city design and history.
-His work has appeared in publications such as The Atlantic, Boston Magazine, The Magazine, American Forests Magazine, Curbed National, Mental Floss, Souciant, the East Bay Express, the East Valley Tribune, the Worcester Telegram & Gazette, and the Arizona Daily Star.
+I write about a lot of stuff, but my main interests are science funding, environmentalism, and city sustainability.
+My work has appeared in publications such as The Atlantic, Boston Magazine, The Magazine, American Forests Magazine, Curbed, Mental Floss, Souciant, the East Bay Express, the East Valley Tribune, the Worcester Telegram & Gazette, and the Arizona Daily Star.